 Python SDK

-The Python SDK is byte-for-byte interoperable with Go, TypeScript, and Rust.
+The Python SDK is byte-for-byte interoperable with Go, TypeScript, Rust, and C/C++.
 Python 3.10+.

 Runtime dependencies are cryptography (Ed25519) and pqcrypto (ML-DSA-65) — both audited,